aragon/hack/docs/guides-agent-app.md

 ### **4. Use A's Agent app to take part in B's vote**

-We will use A's Agent app to vote yes to adding a third entity to B.
+Next, we will use A's Agent app to vote yes to adding a third entity to B.

 ```
 dao act <agent app address of dao A> <voting app address of dao B>  "vote" 2 true true  --environment aragon:rinkeby